 Each layer of a landscape can be programmed to undergo any number of arbitrarily complex environmental change events during each model run.
 The changes they produce will in turn affect the simulation by way of any species on the landscape for which that layer plays a role in its population dynamics, movement, dispersal, or natural selection.
-Each event is defined by the time steps over which it unfolds, and either the terminal raster of the event (with intermediate rasters being linearly interpolated) or a directory containing the stepwise time-series of rasters pertaining to the event.
-The latter option makes it extremely easy to simulate evolution on real-world rasters undergoing real, non-linear, spatially heterogeneous environmental change.
+Each event is defined by the time steps over which it unfolds and either the terminal raster of the event (with intermediate rasters being linearly interpolated) or a directory containing the stepwise time series of rasters pertaining to the event.
+The latter makes it extremely easy to simulate evolution on real-world rasters undergoing real, non-linear, spatially heterogeneous environmental change.